The Federal Open Market Committee held rates in January 2026. Then held again in March.

 The Split Draw Strategy in Practice

-This works best when the capital project itself is naturally phased - construction, inventory buildup, market expansion.
-It works poorly when you're trying to satisfy a single lump-sum need like a business acquisition or a large equipment purchase.
+This works best when the capital project itself is naturally phased (construction, inventory buildup, market expansion).
+It works poorly when you're trying to satisfy a single lump-sum need like a business acquisition.

 What to Do If You Have a Variable LOC Already Open